International

 Current Political Context

-In 2021, SPD’s representative Olaf Scholz has been sworn in as Germany's new chancellor with the vote of 395 out of 736 delegates, formally taking power after Angela Merkel's historic 16 years as leader.
-The government is currently run by the first three-party coalition formed of the Social Democrats, Greens and the Free Democrats.
+In 2021, SPD’s representative Olaf Scholz was sworn in as Germany's new chancellor with a vote of 395 out of 736 delegates, formally taking power after Angela Merkel's historic 16 years as leader.
+The government is currently run by the first three-party coalition formed of the Social Democrats, Greens and the Free Democrats, the so-called “traffic light coalition” (Ampelkoalition).
+The political activities of the coalition are marked by extensive public disputes among parties over leaked legislative projects.
+The Greens had to modify the draft Building Energy Act due to strong public opposition.
+Conversely, the FDP, which oversees the finance ministry, has faced public criticism for the stringent austerity measures it has implemented.

-In response to the Russia-Ukraine conflict, the government has implemented major shifts in German foreign, defence, and energy policies (aimed at diversifying energy supply, including the signing of a 15-year deal with Qatar).
+In response to the Russia-Ukraine conflict, the government has implemented major shifts in German foreign, defence, and energy policies (aimed at diversifying energy supply).
 Relief measures worth hundreds of billions of euros helped Scholz's coalition stave off serious social unrest.
-Similarly, the government approved an extra budget of EUR 100 billion for military expenses after Chancellor Olaf Scholz announced a Zeitenwende (epochal change) in German defense and security policy.
+Similarly, the government approved an extra budget for military expenses after Chancellor Olaf Scholz announced a Zeitenwende (epochal change) in German defence and security policy.

 Main Political Parties